nackdai/aten/README.md

 ### Prepearing

 You also should get submodules in `3rdparty` directory.
-To do that, follow as below:
+To do that, follow like the following:

 ```shell
 git submodule update --init --recursive